dainst/iiif_image_plug/additional_docs/performance_considerations.md

 ```

-This will generate a single file that contains multiple pages of decreasing resolution of the base image:
+This will generate a single file that contains multiple pages of decreasing resolution:
 ![Image pyramid example image](image_pyramid.png)

-The IIIF Image plug will automatically evaluate these pages.
-If a downscaled version of the image is being requested, the plug will automatically pick the next highest resolution page for the requested scale (instead of always scaling down based on the maximum resolution).
+The IIIF Image plug will automatically evaluate these pages and select the best matching for the requested scaling operation - thus avoiding to work on the full scale image where possible.

 ## Output